The consulting interview series

 Interviewee: Weekdays: chatting with colleagues over dinner time.
 It’s very common for us to have team dinner and we try to have non-work related topics.
 Weekends: meeting friends, reading, sports, and having nice food.

-Interviewee: Working with a group smart, professional and fun people!
+Interviewee: Working with a group of smart, professional, and fun people!

 StrategyCase.com: What is the worst part of the job?